 Registering an Arizona trade name, also known as a DBA, is easy!

-How to Set up a DBA in Arizona
+Learn How to File a DBA in Arizona yourself in two steps:

 Your Arizona trade name must be unique and must also meet Arizona’s business name requirements.

 First, visit the Arizona Secretary of State’s website and search for your new DBA name to make sure it isn’t already in use.